San Antonio Spurs take Alabama guard Josh Primo at No. 12

 San Antonio is adding Primo to an already deep set of wings after selecting guards Dejounte Murray, Derrick White, Lonnie Walker and Tre Jones, and forwards Keldon Johnson and Devin Vassell in the previous five seasons.

+Murray, White and Johnson spent most of their rookie season developing their game with the Spurs’ G League affiliate in Austin and Primo could face a similar path.

+“We’re going to have to learn each other and see where I’m at,” Primo said.
+“I think it’s going to be a decision made not right now, but probably closer to when the season starts and during the season.
+It’s going to be a great opportunity either way, and I’m just going to keep working whether I’m in the G League or playing on the NBA floor.”

-The Spurs could have the youngest roster in the league depending on how their offseason unfolds.
+At 18 years, 217 days, Primo is the youngest draft pick in franchise history.
+And the Spurs could have the youngest roster in the league depending on how their offseason unfolds.

 Veterans DeMar DeRozan, Rudy Gay, Patty Mills, Gorgui Dieng and Trey Lyles are unrestricted free agents and Keita Bates-Diop and Quinndary Weatherspoon are restricted free agents.
 Lyles is not returning, but the status of the team’s remaining free agents is uncertain.